 The Machine Grammar

 This is the yacc source for the Loglan parser.
 If you don't know what "yacc" is, you probably don't need this. ('yacc' stands for "yet another compiler compiler".
 It's a tool that programmers use for writing software that parses text files.)
 This is "Trial 80" of the grammar from 1994 -- not the most recent but it's a good starting point. - "Where are they now?" department.
 In the 1970s, Sheldon Linker created the first machine grammar for Loglan.
 More recently, he's written software which he says, "I can talk to, and get well-reasoned answers back from."
 It's not Loglan, but a special form of English which Sheldon calls "JCB-English", named after our founder.
-You may either read his paper, or try out his software.
+There is more information on his website.

 - Information on Other Constructed Languages